top-guns/etl-gun/README.md

 1. Read some data from database and export it to the .csv file
 2. Run some queries in database
-3. Do some processing the files (e.g. rename or even filter content of some files)
+3. Filter or sort content of some files

 You can find many examples of using **RxJs-ETL-Kit** in the API section of this readme file.